marlukyanova/marlukyanova/README.md

 I am independent and well-organized in my work.
 I enjoy solving problems and trying new technologies.
 Having working experience in Software Development as an Analyst, I'm well familiar with the development process and different methodologies.

-In my spare time, I like to travel, learn new languages.
+In my spare time I like to travel and learn new languages.

 My languages and tools
 <p>